deadzg/knowledge-share/Java-Ecosystem/Java/java-basics.md

 ## What is Java Servlet Filter?
 Java Servlet Filter is used to intercept the client request and do some pre-processing.
 It can also intercept the response and do post-processing before sending to the client in web application

+## Record
+- Declared as final classes, so cannot be inherited
+- They’re already inheriting from another class named java.lang.Record.
+Therefore, Records can’t extend any other class, as Java does not allow multiple-inheritance
+- Records can implement other interfaces
+- For each component, there is an accessor method,
+- There are auto-generated implementations for toString, equals and hashCode based on all components.
+- Finally, there is an auto-generated constructor that accepts all components as its arguments.

 # References
 - [1] https://stackoverflow.com/questions/16568253/difference-between-jvm-and-hotspot
 - [2] https://stackoverflow.com/questions/1326071/is-java-a-compiled-or-an-interpreted-programming-language